hci-sys/LearningInNature/uxdesignoverview.md

 ![Prototype Overview](/img/prototype_overview.jpeg)

-Our mobile app will start with an opening screen asking them to log/sign in to their accounts.
-This will allow us to authenticate our users.
-It will also allow our users to create accounts for features we plan to implement in the future.
-After logging in, the user will be brought to the home screen that gives them a list of hikes.
-There are images for each hike as well as short details and information about the hike.
-There is also a search bar for users to find hikes.
-The many ways to find hikes on the home screen allows users to begin the trail navigation task.
-The icons at the bottom of the screen also allow users to switch to identification mode.
-This mode can be accessed and navigation can be returned to at any time.
+Our initial design started with an opening screen asking the user to log/sign in to their accounts.
+This would allow us to authenticate our users and would allow for the creation of accounts for features we plan to implement in the future.
+After logging in, the user would be taken to the home screen which would present a list of hikes.
+Each hike entry would have an image and corresponding information such as the length of the hike next to the image.
+There was also a search bar for users to find hikes.
+We also included two icons at the bottom of the screen: one for identification and one for navigation.
+This way, the identification mode could be accessed at any point during the navigation task and vice-versa.

 ## Task One: Navigation

 ![First Task](/img/navigation.jpeg)

-When they select the hike that they want to go on, they will see a screen giving the summary of the hike.
-This includes the distance of the hike, the difficulty of the hike and the average time that the hike will take.
-After clicking the start button, it takes the user to the navigation screen where they can see the map and directions of where to go.
+For this task, we envisioned the user starting on a screen with the summary of the hike.
+This screen would include the distance of the hike, the difficulty of the hike and the average time that the hike will take.
+After clicking the start button, it then proceeds to the navigation screen where the user can see the map and directions.
 The navigation gives the user a detailed scene of the environment they are currently in such as showing tree, water and rivers around them.
 It navigates the user safely to their destination.

 ## Task Two: Identification

 ![Second Task](/img/identification.jpeg)

-When the user taps on the identification button it takes them to the camera page.
-Here, it allows them to scan their surrounds for wildlife to identify.
-The camera covers the whole screen so it allows them to get full flexibility when it comes to navigating and really getting the depth of their surroundings.
-After a picture is taken and the wildlife is identified, a details page comes up.
-This includes a picture, the name and a description of what is being identified.
+At any point throughout the first task, the user can tap on the identification button which would take them to the camera page.
+Here, they can scan their surroundings for wildlife to identify.
+After a picture is taken and the wildlife is identified, a bio page comes up.
+This page includes a picture, the name of the flora or faune being identified and a description of the identified object.

 # Testing Process

+For our usability tests, we kept the location consistent and conducted each of them in Eco Cafe during the evening when the area has relatively low foot traffic.
+We did this because the area was considered to be one that was familiar and comfortable for our participants.
+We reached out to a diverse group of students in terms of hiking experience to try and get diverse opinions on our design.
+Thus, our three usability tests were conducted with an intermediate hiker, beginner hiker, and expert hiker in order from our first test to our last.
+Below are the tasks we gave for each test and some of the specifics on the process for each test.

 ## Usability Test 1